socadk/design-practice-repository/README.md

 ##  Acknowledgments

-The creation and release of DPR was partially supported by the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/).
+The creation and release of DPR was partially supported by the project "Domain-Driven Digital Service Engineering" funded by the [Hasler Foundation](https://haslerstiftung.ch/en/welcome-to-the-hasler-foundation/).

 Contributors (input, technical writing, feedback):

 * [Olaf Zimmermann (ZIO)](https://ozimmer.ch)
 * [Mirko Stocker (STX)](https://www.linkedin.com/in/misto/)

-* Oliver Kopp reviewed selected repository content and structure
+Stefan Kapferer and Oliver Kopp reviewed selected repository content and structure.
+Many members of our professional networks provided input and/or inspiration through discussions, workshops, joint client projects and many other ways.
+Thank you!
-* to be continued

 ## Getting Involved

-We are happy to welcome new contributors who want to help improve this collection of software/service/API design practices:
+If you would like to help improve this collection of software/service/API design practices:

 * Feel free to create GitHub issues.
 * Submit pull requests.
 If you do so, we assume that you own the IP you submit, agree to open source it under the license of this repository and therefore comply with this [Developer Certificate of Origin](https://developercertificate.org/).